MassProspecting/apollo-client/README.md

 => Steve, Tindale, Chief Executive Officer, stindale@benesch.com
 ```

-Either Apollo or FindyMail API Key is mandatory for this operation.
+The Apollo API Key is mandatory for this operation.

 ## External Links